 - A review of existing inspection and training records

 - Written or electronic inspection report for your records

 - Detailed inspection of brakes, drive components, mechanical couplings, wire ropes, limits and limit operation

 - Consultation on inspection reports and actionable items regarding any mechanical issues, hazards, or opportunities for improvement

-- Hoist chains and end connections – Look for excessive wear, twist, or distorted links interfering with proper function, or stretch beyond manufacturer’s recommendations.
-Add lubrication, if necessary.
+- Hoist chains and end connections – Our specialists look for excessive wear, twist, or distorted links interfering with proper function, or stretch beyond manufacturer’s recommendations.
+We then add lubrication, if necessary.

 - Corroded, cracked, or deformed members

 - Distorted, cracked, or worn parts such as shafts, bearings, rollers, pins, gears, clamping and locking devices